ArthurYdalgo/DynamicWindowApproach/README.md

 Dynamic Window Approach
 ===================================

+**DISCLAILMER**: This is a branched of version of the [Dynamic Window Approach](https://github.com/goktug97/DynamicWindowApproach) of [goktug97](https://github.com/goktug97).
+A saturation cloud was added to make it avoid getting stuck on loops, such as the example below:

+The mentioned saturation cloud is almost identical to the obstacles cloud, but it's a triple instead of a tuple.
+The third parameter is a 0-1 float.
+Modify the calculateSaturationCost method as you see fit.

 2D Dynamic Window Approach [<cite>[1]</cite>](#ref1) Motion Planning algorithm written in C with Python Bindings.

 ![Python Demo](https://raw.githubusercontent.com/goktug97/DynamicWindowApproach/master/dwa.gif)